Outlook Calendar for Reclaim is almost here! Join the waitlist

 What should be a meeting vs. email

-When done right, effective meetings are awesome opportunities for teams to authentically connect, ideate, innovate, and push progress for the company.
+When they’re done right, great meetings are more than just calendar blocks –they’re opportunities for teams to connect, collaborate, and innovate in ways that drive real progress for the company.
 But on the flip side, unproductive meetings distract employees from high-value task work, and can cause demotivation and mental exhaustion in the long run.
-But when you’re trying to make the most of everyone’s time – how do you know when to schedule a meeting vs. send an email?
-Here’s a basic guideline to follow.

 When to schedule a meeting